Here at I&E, we’re often asked…

 Single Premium Option

-One thing that seniors might consider is a single premium option which is a lump sum payment into a policy in return for a certain amount of death benefit.
+One thing that seniors might consider is a single premium life insurance option which is a lump sum payment into a policy in return for a certain amount of death benefit.

 Whole life insurance paid up additions can still be applied in most cases; however, the thing to be aware of is this approach will generally require more death benefit than if premiums are spread out over a period of time.